DeerTears/old_qodot_docs/pages/beginner's guide to qodot/installation.md

 When the importer is done, go to Project → Project Settings -> Plugins.
 By default, Qodot is not enabled.
 Click the checkbox next to its name to enable it:

 ![](../../images/install-plugin-enable.png)

+## Updating

+When updating, make sure to delete `/addons/qodot` from your project before installing a newer version, in order to avoid script errors arising from mis-matched code.

+## Compatibility

+Here is the compatibility for Qodot across different Godot versions.

+- Godot 3.1.x+
+    - Qodot 1.0
+    - Qodot 1.5.6
+- Godot 3.2.x+
+    - Qodot 1.6.0+
+- Godot 3.3.x+
+    - Qodot 1.7.0+

 Read [Building Maps](building-maps.md) to get started with Qodot!